A Thanksgiving Menu Tune-Up

 Dessert.
 Skip the big pies and do a tray of mini-tarts or petit fours from a bakery or the freezer.

 The great plate debate.
-Consider using eight-inch plates and leaving Grandma’s 10-inch china in the cupboard.
+Consider using 8-inch plates and leaving Grandma’s 10-inch china in the cupboard.
 Smaller plates will help people choose smaller portions without having to think about it.

 Fuss less.
-Cleanup is easier with disposable foil roasting pans.
+Cleanup is easier with throwaway foil roasting pans.
 Aluminum foil makes a perfect cover to keep your turkey breast from over-browning and your outside-the-bird stuffing from drying out.

 Call for help.
 You can call the USDA Meat and Poultry Hotline toll-free at 888-674-6854 from 10 a.m. to 4 p.m. weekdays except federal holidays and Thanksgiving Day, when it’s open from 8 a.m. to 2 p.m.
-They will answer e-mail questions sent to email@example.com.
+The USDA will answer e-mail questions sent to email@example.com.